John Edwards 2008 presidential campaign: Fundraising

 Edwards speaking at a "Small Change for Big Change" fundraiser in Los Angeles, California in August, 2007.

 In the first quarter of 2007, the Edwards campaign raised over $14 million, $1 million of which was reserved for the general election.
 Almost $3.3 million of the $14 million was raised from over 37,000 contributions made over the Internet.

-On June 21, 2007, Edwards campaign adviser Joe Trippi sent out a fundraising e-mail stating that the campaign had a goal of raising $9 million in the second quarter and $40 million before the Iowa caucuses.
+On June 21, 2007, Edwards campaign adviser Joe Trippi sent out a fundraising email stating that the campaign had a goal of raising $9 million in the second quarter and $40 million before the Iowa caucuses.

 On June 25, 2007, with the end of the second quarter of fundraising approaching and the campaign short of its goal, Trippi sent a strongly worded email to supporters, saying that "the whole Washington establishment wants our campaign to go away."
 Trippi wrote, "they don’t want the American people to hear the message, so they attack the messenger.
 They call him a hypocrite because he came from nothing, built a fortune while standing up for regular people during some of their toughest times, and—heaven forbid!—he has the nerve to remember where he came from and still care passionately about guaranteeing every family the opportunities he had to get ahead."

 On July 1, 2007, the Edwards campaign announced that they had met their goal just a few hours before the midnight deadline.
 Edwards shrugged aside criticism that he had not raised nearly as much as his competitors by noting that Howard Dean, the leading fundraiser in 2004 did not get the nomination.

 On September 27, 2007, Edwards announced during a CNN interview that his campaign would accept public financing, enabling him to receive federal matching funds for the primary season.
 The Federal Election Commission formally declared him qualified on November 1, 2007.

 Opinion polling

 Towards the end of 2007, polls indicated Edwards as either tied for 1st or 2nd place, depending on the poll, for the January 3, 2008, Iowa caucus and in 3rd place for the January 8 New Hampshire primary.
-Edwards finished in 2nd place in the Iowa Caucus with 30% of the vote, behind Senator Barack Obama who had 38%, and ahead of Senator Hillary Clinton who had 29%.
-On January 8, he placed third in the New Hampshire Primary, the first primary of the nominating process.
+Edwards finished in 2nd place in the Iowa caucus with 30% of the vote, behind Senator Barack Obama who had 38%, and ahead of Senator Hillary Clinton who had 29%.
+On January 8, he placed third in the New Hampshire primary, the first primary of the nominating process.

 The early national polls showed Edwards placing third among the Democratic field, behind Clinton and Obama.